Email Processing in Lua

 Returns a Boolean value:

-true—if this part of the message and its attached parts contain a file that meets the condition filter (including files in archives);
+true—if this part of the message and its attached parts contain a file that meets the filter condition (including files in archives);

 Examples: